As far back as anyone can remember, storytelling has been at the heart of human culture — which is why the vast majority of us love fiction.

 What is flash fiction?

-Three essential tips for breaking into flash fiction
+Here are three essential tips for breaking into flash fiction.

 Ever heard of the term “Murder Your Darlings”?
 When writing a compelling work of flash fiction, this advice is essential.

-Applied to flash fiction, this term means that you should only use words that are essential to the story and be ruthless when it comes to editing your work: Don’t be precious about frilly turns of phrase; flamboyant strings of words will only water down your message.
+Applied to flash fiction, this means you should only use words that are essential to the story and be ruthless when editing your work.
+Don’t be precious about frilly turns of phrase; flamboyant strings of words will only water down your message.

-The idea of writing an effective piece of flash is to make maximum impact with minimum words.
+To write an effective piece of flash, aim for maximum impact with minimum words.

 Take this six-word flash tale reportedly written by Ernest Hemingway: